ALib C++ Library

 idxThe index to perform the trim operation at.
 Has to be between zero and Length() -1.

-trimCharsPointer to a zero terminated set of characters to be omitted.
-Defaults to DefaultWhitespaces.
+trimCharsPointer to a zero-terminated set of characters to be omitted.
+Defaults to DEFAULT_WHITESPACES.

 Returns